 - Consumption.
-Consumption costs principally include ordinary course costs such as playing cards and chips and food and beverage expenses.
-Consumption costs increased by 124.3% to €8.1 million in 2022 from €3.6 million in 2021.
+Consumption costs for our Casinos Division principally include ordinary course costs such as playing cards and chips, ordinary course materials required to operate gaming halls, such as food and beverages and bingo supplies.
+Consumption costs increased by 19.7% to €28.2 million in 2023 from €23.6 million in 2022.
 As a percentage of net operating revenues, this expense category remained stable. - Personnel Expenses.
-Personnel expenses increased by 51.2% to €90.1 million in 2022 compared to €59.6 million in 2021.
-As a percentage of net operating revenues, this expense category decreased to 16.8% in 2022 compared to 18.4% in 2021. - Gaming Taxes.
-Gaming taxes increased by 53.7% to €80.2 million in 2022 compared to €52.2 million in 2021.
-As a percentage of net operating revenues, this expense category decreased to 15.0% in 2022 compared to 16.1% in 2021. - External Supplies and Services.
+Personnel expenses increased by 13.6% to €177.7 million in 2023 compared to €156.5 million in 2022.
+This increase was primarily due to the reopening of the Moroccan market after the COVID-19 pandemic, which had remained closed until May 2022, and the return to normality of the Mexican market, which had restrictions in the first quarter of 2022 as a result of the COVID-19 pandemic.
+As a percentage of net operating revenues, this expense category slightly increased to 19.1% in 2023 compared to 18.5% in 2022. - Gaming Taxes.
+Gaming taxes increased by 7.7% to €134.6 million in 2023 compared to €125.0 million in 2022.
+This increase was primarily due to the increase in revenues in all geographies.
+As a percentage of net operating revenues, this expense category decreased slightly to 14.5% in 2023 compared to 14.8% in 2022. - External Supplies and Services.
 External supplies and services expenses for our Casinos Division include costs such as security, travel, professional services, sales and marketing, and lease costs for our casinos.
-This expense category increased by 52.3% to €111.9 million in 2022 from €73.5 million in 2021, primarily due to increase in our operating hours as a result of the imposition of fewer COVID-19 related operating restrictions.
-As a percentage of net operating revenues, this expense category decreased from 22.7% in 2021 to 20.9% in 2022. - Depreciation, Amortization and Impairment.
-Depreciation, amortization and impairment expenses decreased to €127.5 million in 2022 compared to €130.6 million in 2021.
-As a percentage of net operating revenues, this expense category decreased from 40.3% in 2021 to 23.8% in 2022.
+This expense category increased by 4.8% to €199.2 million in 2023 from €190.1 million in 2022, primarily due to the reopening of the Moroccan market after the COVID-19 pandemic, which had remained closed until May 2022 and the return to normality of the Mexican market, which had restrictions in the first quarter of 2022 as a result of the COVID-19 pandemic.
+As a percentage of net operating revenues, this expense category decreased from 22.5% in 2022 to 21.4% in 2023. - Depreciation, Amortization and Impairment.
+Depreciation, amortization and impairment expenses decreased slightly to €193.5 million in 2023 compared to €194.5 million in 2022.
+As a percentage of net operating revenues, this expense category decreased from 23.0% in 2022 to 20.8% in 2023.

 EBIT.
-EBIT from our Casinos Division increased to €118.4 million in 2022 from €4.8 million in 2021.
+EBIT from our Casinos Division increased to €197.7 million in 2023 from €155.3 million in 2022.

 EBITDA.
-EBITDA for our Casinos Division increased by 81.7% to €245.9 million in 2022 from €135.4 million in 2021.
-EBITDA margin (EBITDA as a percentage of segment net operating revenues) increased to 45.9% in 2022 compared to 41.8% in 2021.
-The EBITDA margin increase was due to the implementation of our efficiency programs that enabled us to reduce, as a percentage of net operating revenues, both our personnel expenses and external supplies and services.
+EBITDA for our Casinos Division increased by 11.8% to \notin 391.1 million in 2023 from \notin 349.8 million in 2022.
+EBITDA margin (EBITDA as a percentage of segment net operating revenues) increased to 42.0% in 2023 compared to

+41.4% in 2022.
+The EBITDA margin increase was primarily due to the productivity improvements achieved, despite inflation, through the cost-reduction plan that had been implemented.